FederatedAI/FATE/doc/dsl_conf_v2_setting_guide.rst

 Submit Runtime Conf
 -------------------

-Besides the dsl conf, user also need to prepare a submit runtime conf to set the parameters of each component.
+Besides the dsl conf, user also need to prepare a submit runtime conf to set parameters for each component.

 :dsl_version:
   To enabled using of dsl V2, this filed should be set.

   .. code-block::json

      "dsl_version": 2

 :initiator:
   To begin with, the initiator should be specified in this runtime conf.
 Here is an example of setting initiator: